Pleistoannelida: Phylogeny

 Pleistoannelida is composed by two big clades: Errantia (eunicids, siboglinids and related polychaetes) and Sedentaria (spoon worms, tubeworms, clitellates and related polychaetes).
 There are also smaller groups of difficult placement, such as Myzostomida and Spintheridae, that belong to either one of them.
 Closely related to Pleistoannelida is a grade of basal annelids: the Amphinomida/Sipunculida/Lobatocerebrum clade, Chaetopterida and Palaeoannelida.
+The clade Amphinomida was once originally included within Errantia, but has since been removed into its own taxa.

 A possible, closer sister group to Pleistoannelida could be Dinophiliformia, a clade containing interstitial (meiofaunal) genera previously found in Orbiniida (Sedentaria).

 A 2019 analysis recovered the mesozoan group Orthonectida as the sister group to Pleistoannelida.
-However, a more recent 2022 analysis found a monophyletic Orthonectida+Dicyemida clade localized outside of the annelids, between Gnathifera and Platyhelminthes.
+However, a more recent 2022 analysis found a monophyletic Mesozoa (Orthonectida+Dicyemida clade) localized outside of the annelids, between Gnathifera and Platyhelminthes.